POLICY: IGA

 B. The RSU #74 Board expects all programs to be subject to ongoing review and evaluation to ensure that they meet the instructional needs of students;

-C. The RSU #74 Board expects the school system to undertake intensive curriculum revision as needed;
+C. The RSU #74 Board expects the school system to undertake intensive curriculum revision as needed by adhering to the RSU #74 Curriculum Review Cycle.

-D. The RSU #74 Principals, under the supervision of the Superintendent, are expected to lead the ongoing curriculum development and review process, and in aligning curriculum with educational standards and with advances in knowledge, educational research and “best practices;”
+D. The superintendent/designee will take the lead in the ongoing curriculum development and review process and in aligning the alignment of curriculum with educational standards and with advances in knowledge, educational research and “best practices.”

 E. The RSU #74 Board expects that curriculum development and revision will be achieved with appropriate involvement of administrators, instructional and support staff, students, parents, community and the RSU #74 Board;